 Museo Naturaleza de Cantabria – in the village of Carrejo, near Cabezón de la Sal, this museum houses a garden area demonstrating the 5 ecosystems found in Cantabria, details of which are elaborated over the following 2 floors.
 There is also an interesting relief map of the Picos de Europa and rather a lot of stuffed animals!
 The museum is open Tuesday-Sunday throughout the year, morning only on Sundays, and extended hours May-September.
 Entry is 3€ for adults.

-Museo de la Real Fábrica de la Artillería – in the town of La Cavada, this museum is dedicated to the town’s legacy in the production of canons by the Real Fábrica de la Artillería for use in the Spanish army.
+Museo Real Fábrica de Artillería – in the town of La Cavada, this museum is dedicated to the town’s legacy in the production of canons by the Real Fábrica de la Artillería for use in the Spanish army.
 With a wide selection of canons of various calibers (inside and outside), some produced at the factory and others donated, as well as munition, hands-on models, coats of arms, and a life size replica of a section of an artillery boat.
 It is completely in Spanish, but most of it is fairly self explanatory.
 Don’t be afraid to ask the curator to get the models working for you if they’re off.
-Closed January and February, open weekends rest of the year, except July and August when it is open daily except Monday.
+Open Oct-May, Tues-Sun 1100-1400 & Sat/Sun 1700-2000, Jul-Aug Tues-Sun 1100-1400 & 1700-2000.
+Closed Mondays.
 Adults 3€ entry.

 Museo de Relojería – this 5 room clock museum is located inside the Hotel Los Infantes in Santillana del Mar, displaying a large private collection of clocks dating from the beginning of time (couldn’t resist, sorry), to the present day.
-Opening hours as the hotel.
+Opening hours as the hotel – although the website claims it is temporarily closed.

 Museo Los Trabajos y Los Días – this museum, located in the village of San Andrés de Valdelomar, just off the A67 motorway and right on the border with Palencia, is a collection of artifacts, tools, machinery and other instruments showing traditional daily life in the south of Cantabria over the centuries.
 It’s advertised as constantly open and free to all.

 Museo del Traje Regional – in Cabezón de la Sal, this museum exhibits the various traditional costumes and dress from around Cantabria.
+It has a leaflet here.
 Open summer and bank holidays Wednesday-Sunday 1100-1400 & 1700-2000.
 For visits at other times, contact the tourist office of Cabezón de la Sal.

 Museo de las Tres Villas Pasiegas – situated in Vega de Pas, this ethnographic museum shows the traditions, traditional cabañas, tools and other objects associated with the Paseigo valleys, people and their unique nomadic way of life.
 It’s located in the 18th century Ermita de San Antonio.
 Entry is 2,50€ and it’s open Tuesday-Sunday.

 Observatorio Astronómico de Cantabria – this is Cantabria’s only observatory open to the public.
-Situated right on the border with Burgos, on the CA757 south of Rocamundo, Valderredible, it is very out of the way and off the beaten track.
-The observatory is open from March to November, Friday to Sunday, check for session times on the website.
+Situated right on the border with Burgos, on the CA757 south of Rocamundo, Valderredible, it is very out of the way and off the beaten track – the perfect location for stargazing!
+The observatory is open from March to November, Friday to Sunday, check for session times on the website and follow them on Facebook for regular updates.
 Reservation is essential.

 Palacio de Sobrellano – located in the heart of Comillas, and overlooking the main park area (often home to festivities in summer), the palace is a wonderful example of neogothic architecture, with some beautiful stained glass, paintings and walnut fireplaces.
 The guided tour is well worth it, if just to see the above and the marvellous entrance hall, but also to understand the whole history of Comillas and how all the mishmash of buildings in the town fit together.
 The tour guides do speak and will guide in English, however if there are Spanish people on the same tour, they are obliged to tour in Spanish.
 Next to the palace is also the Chapel-Pantheon, also open to visit.
 Both are by guided tour only, and are open all year round except Mondays, with tours lasting 45 minutes (there is a sign on the door to indicate the time of the next tour.
 Tours cost 3€ per adult for each building (palace and chapel).